2025 SMST SCHEDULE

 • Kicks From the Penalty Mark

-3. Semi-final and Final games shall be a knockout competition.
+3. Semi-Final and Final games shall be a knockout competition.
 If the score is tied at the end of regulation time, the teams will play two, 5-minute overtime periods with no break between halves.
-There is no "golden goal" rule.
-If the teams are tied at the end of overtime, winners shall be determined by the taking of kicks from the penalty mark, KFPM, per IFAB rules.
+There is NO "golden goal" rule.
+If the teams are tied at the end of overtime, winners shall be determined by kicks from the penalty mark, KFPM, per IFAB rules.
 Only the players that were on the field at the end of the final overtime period will be able to participate in the KFPM and they all must remain on the field until the process is completed, except for players sent off during the KFPM process.
 Before starting the KFPM process, the teams must reduce to equate per IFAB.

 DIVISION GAME LENGTH*

-• U13 through U19: 2×35 Min. halves, 5-minute halftime
+• U15-19: 2×35 Min. halves, 5 minute halftime

-• U11 through U12: 2×30 Min. halves, 5-minute halftime
+• U11-14: 2×30 Min. halves, 5 minute halftime

-• U9/U10: 2×25 Min. halves, 5-minute halftime
+• U9/10: 2×25 Min. halves, 5 minute halftime

 Weather Information